|

 Society.
 Brookes was clearly inspired by the first modern Olympic Games

-since he incorporated some of the events into the Wenlock Olympian Games and Petros Velissariou was the first person to be listed on the honorary roll as the first Olympic victor for his performance in the 1859 Zappas Games.
+since he incorporated some of the events into the Wenlock Olympian Games.
+Petros Velissariou was the first person to be listed on the honorary roll as the first Olympic victor for his performance in the 1859 Zappas Games.
 In 1863 Baron Pierre de Coubertin was born.
 Why is this mentioned?
 Coubertin is hailed as the founder of the modern Olympics and the Olympic Committee and yet when he was born both had already been in existence.
-In 1870, when Coubertin was just seven years old, the first modern Olympics to be held in a stadium took place in the ancient Panathenaic stadium of Athens which had been rebuilt by Evangelis Zappas.
-In 1875 the third games were held at the stadium and in 1889 another series of games was held in another location.
-It was not until 1892 that both Dr William Penny Brookes and Baron Pierre de Coubertin publicly
+In 1870, when Coubertin was just seven years old, the

 proposed the revival of the Olympic Games for the first time with Brooke's proposal coming first.
 In 1894 Baron Pierre de Coubertin founded the International Olympic

-Committee.
 In 1896 the Fourth modern international Olympic Games and the first IOC Olympic

-So while you could argue that Coubertin was the founder of the International Olympic Committee, this line of reasoning falters when it comes to the modern Olympics which were inspired by Panayiotis Soutsos and paid for by Evangels Zappas approximately 1,460 years after the Ancient Olympic Games had been banned by the
+Games were held at the Panathenian Stadium, in Athens, the stadium again having been refurbished by Zappas and fellow philanthropist George Averoff.
+The Zappeion building was the first indoor Olympic arena.
+So while you could argue that Coubertin was the founder of the International Olympic Committee, this line of reasoning falters when it comes to the modern Olympics which were inspired by Panayiotis Soutsos and paid for by Evangels Zappas approximately 1,460 years after

-first Christian Roman Emperor Theodosius I. For more see www.zappas.org where you can join the campaign to formally recognise Panagiotis Soutsos and Evangelis Zappas as founders of the
+first Christian Roman Emperor Theodosius I. (For more see www.zappas.org where you can join the campaign to formally recognise Panagiotis Soutsos and Evangelis Zappas as founders of the

 modern Olympic Games and Dr William Penny Brookes as a founder of the modern

-Olympic Movement.
+Olympic Movement.)

 The same year that the Olympics